 Although official candidates of the people have yet to be announced, a potential runner is ANC President, Delcy Rodriguez.
 Some observe that her candidacy will be strengthened if the economy improves during her leadership of the government body.

 Whereas mainstream media portrayed the ANC election as a tool to convert Venezuela into a "dictatorship," Don Kovalik, a U.S. human rights and labor lawyer, invited by the National Electoral Council to assist the ANC voting process, said the institution “opens the possibility for greater democracy.”
 He added that the 545 elected delegates “represent various sectors of the population,” including, but not limited to, Indigenous people, students, women, disabled people, workers and Afro-Venezuelans.

 And while the U.S. State Department deemed the ANC an “illegitimate product of a flawed process,” few were impressed, lesser distracted, by its peddling of a worn out “democracy” card having seated a president who garnered second place in the popular vote and installed by an elitist electoral college.

-Another potential presidential candidate is Venezuela's chief prosecutor, Tareck El Aissami, and, of course, having only served one term, current President Nicolas Maduro, the former bus driver who previously served as foreign minister.
+Venezuela's main opposition alliance, the Democratic Unity Roundtable (MUD), announced that it would boycott the election, although one of its high profile members, Henri Falcon, has indicated his intention to run.
+Another potential presidential candidate was Venezuela's chief prosecutor, Tareck El Aissami, and, of course, having only served one term, current President Nicolas Maduro, the former bus driver who previously served as foreign minister.